-God's Firstfruits, those who will be resurrected and ascend to meet the Commander in Chief in the air in the first resurrection, are a special, warlike group of the entire Christian Church, the Body of Christ, Mount Zion.
+God’s Firstfruits, those who will be resurrected and ascend to meet the Commander in Chief in the air in the first resurrection, are a special, warlike group in the world-wide Christian Church, the Body of Christ, Mount Zion.
 After the second resurrection, the Firstfruits will be joined together with the remainder of the Royal Priesthood.

 Then I looked, and there before me was the Lamb, standing on Mount Zion, and with him 144,000 who had his name and his Father’s name written on their foreheads.
 (Revelation 14:1)